Urvashi: Wife of Pururavas

 The Post-Vedic texts attest that Urvashi falls in love with handsome and heroic Pururavas and the latter also reciprocates his feelings for her.
 After Urvashi is cursed to descend on the Earth and become the wife of a mortal, she marries Pururavas on some conditions, with the most important being that he would never appear naked before her apart from during coitus.
 In the Shatapatha Brahmana, Urvashi lays down two conditions that Pururavas would make love with her regularly, but only when she consented, and he would never appear naked in front of her.
 In the Puranas, three conditions are mentioned—Pururavas would never appear naked in front of her, he would protect her two pet sheep and she would only consume ghee (clarified butter).
 According to Vishnu Purana and Bhagavata Purana, the marriage was due to the curse of Mitra, while in the Devi Bhagavata Purana the curse is attributed to Brahma.
 Urvashi spends many years enjoying amorous sports with Pururavas.
 Meanwhile, Urvashi's presence is missed in heaven.
-A group of Gandharvas (celestial musicians), led by Vishvashu, are instructed to bring her back to heaven.
+A group of Gandharvas (celestial musicians), led by Vishvavasu, are instructed to bring her back to heaven.
 One night when Urvashi and Pururavas are busy making love, the Gandharvas abduct Urvashi's pet lambs that were tied to her bed, and hearing their cries, Urvashi rebukes Pururavas for not protecting them.
 In haste, Pururavas forgets that he is naked, and stands up to chase the sheep.
 The Gandharvas then illuminate the place with a bolt of lightning, leading to Urvashi seeing Pururavas naked.
 Pururavas manages to bring back the sheep but Urvashi vanishes.
 Grief-sickened, he searches for her across the country and finds her disguised as a swan in a lake.
 He supplicates her to return but she refuses.
 Seeing his sorrow, Urvashi reveals that she is pregnant with their child and instructs him to return to the same place the next year so that they could spend that night together.
 Urvashi would return once every year to him and bore six sons—Ayus, Shrutayus, Satyayus, Raya, Vijaya, and Jaya.
 The Adi Parva of Mahabharata mentions different names of these six sons - Ayus, Dhimat, Amavasu and Dhridhayus, Vanayus, and Satayus.
 Following their birth, Urvashi suggests Pururavas to perform penance to transform himself into a Gandharva and ascend to heaven.
 Pururavas successfully accomplishes the task and is able to reunite with Urvashi in heaven.